kelu124/echomods/goblin/Readme.md

 ### What is it supposed to do?

 The aim of this echOmod is to get the signal coming back from a transducer, and to deliver the signal, analogically processed.

-In order to test different solutions, this specific version of Goblin uses jumpers to select different inputs/outputs.
+With more details, this [Goblin](/goblin/) board aims at getting a signal, and giving access to key points within the signal processing chain for ultrasound imaging, namely:

+* Getting access to a TGC
+* Getting the enveloppe of the signal
+* Cleaning the signal before feeding in the on-board SPI ADC

+All key signals are accessible, and jumpers, as well as pots, enable on-board fine-tuning of the signals.
+[See more details on the __testing session__, to see the behavior of the board on a oscillo](/goblin/2016-07-08.md).

-First try at a SPI ADC.
-Using a 2 Msps one in order to catch only the enveloppe, to be tested with other uC, RPi or BBB.
-No more.
+It's also a first try at a SPI ADC.
+Using a up to 3 Msps one in order to catch only the enveloppe, to be tested with other uC, RPi or BBB.

 ### How does it work: block diagram